Japanese occupation of West Sumatra: Period of 'cosiness'

 Meanwhile, Leon Salim, Chatib Suleiman, and Mohammad Nasroen united all existing youth organisations into the Pemuda Nippon Raya organization.
 However, this organisation did not last long, as the Japanese suspected the idea behind its establishment and labeled it as a nationalist organization in disguise.
 Leon Salim was arrested by the Japanese on 14 November 1942 on suspicion of pretending to help them, but was released after a week.
 After the Pemuda Nippon Raya gaffe, political parties and national organizations were banned.
 All Indonesian political organizations in the region were suppressed within weeks of the Japanese occupation, prohibiting any discussions of independence in Sumatra, as well as any political activities that did not align with immediate Japanese objectives.
+The dissolution of political parties has been attributed to the 25th Army's own interpretation of a 20 November 1941 Liaison Conference directive stating that 'any premature incitement of their independence movements should be avoided.'
+The policy concluded in June 1942.
 While some social organizations were allowed to continue, these were heavily controlled, and attempts to revive political parties—long suppressed by the former Dutch administration—were entirely thwarted.
 Permitted organizations were those designed explicitly to enhance labor and resource mobilization, including groups such as Hōkōkai, Fujinkai, and the Giyūgun Koenkai.
 While Muhammadiyah and the Islamic Education Movement (Perti) were allowed to continue, their activities were strictly limited to non-political pursuits.
 Their survival has been attributed to their focus on religious and social issues rather than political ones.
 The Madjelis Tinggi Kerapatan Adat Alam Minangkabau (MTKAAM), a cultural council in Minangkabau, was similarly restricted.
 While it was not dissolved, it was denied the freedom to operate as originally intended.
 Its continued existence was primarily due to its non-political orientation.
 The Taman Siswa School program, which had long been recognized as an educational institution rooted in Indonesian nationalism and culture, was forced to change its name to the Taman Nippon Raya (Garden of Greater Japan).
 All meetings, publications, and listening to foreign radio broadcasts were prohibited, and even non-political organizations were banned by the Japanese.
 Violating any of these regulations could lead to brutal consequences, including torture by the Japanese military police, the Kempetai, then led by Sergeants Aiboshi and Kawaguchi, who were known to be harsh in their inspections.
 Beyond the challenges of daily life, including forced labor and other significant sacrifices, the population also endured intense ideological oppression.
 The Japanese motto "Asia for Asians", as liberation from European Imperialism, was also used as a tool to suppress aspirations for independence.
 Similarly, the slogan "Cooperation for the shared prosperity of Greater East Asia" was used to stifle any attempts by the people to revive previously suppressed nationalist movements.
 The Japanese political security agency, To Ku Ka, functioned similarly to the Politieke Inlichtingen Dienst (PID) of the Dutch colonial administration, working closely with the Japanese military police (Kenpeitai).
 Individuals suspected of engaging in anti-Japanese activities were frequently arrested, subjected to severe torture, and in some cases disappeared at night without a trace.